A mobile app is only worth building if people will actually use it.

 What good looks like.

-You're about to commit €30–50k to a native app when a Progressive Web App would deliver 80% of the result at 20% of the cost
+You're about to commit a serious budget to a native app when a Progressive Web App would cover most of what you need for far less spend

 Platform recommendation made before any code is written.
 You get the right tool, not the most impressive-sounding one.